bouchard/fav_star/README.markdown

 ## Getting Started

-### Turn your AR model into something that can be voted upon.
+### Turn your AR models into something that can be voted upon.

+    class SomeModel < ActiveRecord::Base
+      acts_as_voteable
+    end

-    class Model < ActiveRecord::Base
+    class Question < ActiveRecord::Base
       acts_as_voteable
     end